Ca2+/calmodulin-dependent protein kinase II: Deficit in consolidation of memory traces

 α-CaMKII heterozygous mice express half the normal protein level as the wild-type level.
 These mice showed normal memory storage in the hippocampus, but deficits in consolidation of memory in the cortex.

 Overexpression

 Mayford and colleagues engineered transgenic mice that express CaMKII with a point mutation of Thr-286 to aspartate, which mimics autophosphorylation and increases kinase activity.
 These mice failed to show LTP response to weak stimuli, and failed to perform hippocampus-dependent spatial learning that depended on visual or olfactory cues.

 Researchers speculate these results could be due to lack of stable hippocampal place cells in these animals.

 However, because genetic modifications might cause unintentional developmental changes, viral vector delivery allows the mice's genetic material to be modified at specific stages of development.
 It is possible with viral vector delivery to inject a specific gene of choice into a particular region of the brain in an already developed animal.

-Poulsen and colleagues in 2007 used this method to inject CaMKII into the hippocampus.
+This, in fact, has been done by Tonegawa group in early 1990s and by Poulsen and colleagues in 2007.
+Both groups used this method to inject CaMKII into the hippocampus.
 They found that overexpression of CaMKII resulted in slight enhancement of acquisition of new memories.